Culpepper (horse): Background

-Racing Career
+Racing career

 As a two-year-old, Culpepper ran in the July Stakes, coming in third.
 At some point after the two-old-season, Culpepper was sold to trainer Hugh Gaffney.
 As a three-year-old, he ran in the Preakness Stakes, ridden by William Donohue.
 The favorite to win the race was Saxon, a British-bred horse who would go on to win that year's Belmont Stakes.
 He ended up coming in last in the Preakness, and Culpepper won the race.

 Culpepper's success was not replicated in the Withers Stakes, in which he came 13th.
 He then came fifth in the Sequel Stakes.
-His performance started to pick up again when he came second in the Summer Handicap, won a sweepstakes at Prospect Park in Buffalo, New York on August 18th, came second in another sweepstakes on September 9th, came second in a mile heat two days later, and won another sweepstakes on September 14th.
+His performance started to pick up again when he came second in the Summer Handicap, won a sweepstakes at Prospect Park in Buffalo, New York on August 18, came second in another sweepstakes on September 9, came second in a mile heat two days later, and won another sweepstakes on September 14.

 Pedigree

+^ Culpepper is inbred 5S x 5D x 4D x 5D to the stallion Sir Archy, meaning that he appears fifth generation (via Sir Charles)^ on the sire side of his pedigree and fourth generation once and fifth generation twice (via Timoleon and Old Flirtilla)^ on the dam side of his pedigree.